Symptoms of a Leveling Spirit

+Background

 Like The Phenomenon of Craving and their previous album Operation Phoenix, Symptoms of a Leveling Spirit was recorded at The Blasting Room in Fort Collins, Colorado with the production team of Bill Stevenson, Stephen Egerton, and Jason Livermore.
 Singer Russ Rankin later reflected on the album as a high point for the band:

 Symptoms of a Leveling Spirit, I think, was our...I think it was the pinnacle, it was definitely the pinnacle for us as far as our career if you just want to go by numbers.
 Like, the year that that came out, we were in every weekly, all of our shows were bumped up to the bigger rooms, we sold out our whole European tour, and that was about as good as it ever got for us and that was pretty cool for that to happen.
-Like that record was...I just have a lot of really good memories about that year personally and band-wise...everything just went really really well for us and we had a really successful year, and I still think that record, and to a lesser extent the E.P. that came before it, were where I finally kind of like, found my stride as a song-writer.
+Like that record was...I just have a lot of really good memories about that year personally and band-wise...everything just went really really well for us and we had a really successful year, and I still think that record, and to a lesser extent the E.P. that came before it, were where I finally kind of like, found my stride as a song-writer.Guitarist Luke Pabich stated that the album's title was inspired by a quote from U.S. President James Madison, wherein Madison used the phrase "symptoms of a leveling spirit" to express concerns over the idea of power and equitable wealth distribution benefiting "non-elite citizens" of the U.S.

+Rankin, a dedicated fan of the Psychedelic Furs, convinced the rest of the band members to cover one of their songs.
+Therefore, the album features a cover of "In My Head" by The Psychedelic Furs, a track originally from the 1991 album World Outside, as a hidden track after "Spit You Out".